The Master Plan: how to build a voice interface for a billion people

 Most of what people say falls somewhere in between, and nobody has built for that middle.
 Existing assistants only handle the high-clarity end (and poorly).

-We'll solve this by building first party interactions for specific problems users experience on their devices.
+We'll solve this by building first party interactions for specific problems users experience on their computers.
 Instead of building a general solution, we'll make sure that 50 people who desperately want that problem solved fall in love with the UX.
 If we can do that, we'll invent the new HCI patterns required to make voice ubiquitous (hint: it won't be remembering 100 commands, and it will probably require some type of dynamic generative UI).
 For example: today, many of our users dictate into ChatGPT to improve their writing, copy the result, and paste it back.
 That's a workflow begging to be collapsed into a single interaction — improve your writing in place, with your voice.
 Others have tried this (including Apple Intelligence), but it's been poorly executed because they shipped the feature and moved on.
 Our focus is on optimizing the activation and engagement that turns a feature into a habit.
 From there, we open up a developer ecosystem for the hundreds of voice actions people want to do a few times a day.

 Phase three: ubiquity through wearables.

 Once we can rely on voice for input and actions, we no longer need to take a screen out of our pockets or look at our laptops for every interaction.
-Wispr will power wearables that let you take voice everywhere.
+Wispr will power the wearables that let you take voice everywhere.

 People will love using voice so much that they'll want a wearable to take it everywhere — but that need doesn't exist yet.